Hallya/mws-restaurant-stage-1/README.md

 1. Progressive Web App score should be at 90 or better.
 2. Performance score should be at 70 or better.
 3. Accessibility score should be at 90 or better.

+## Project Overview: Stage 3

+ In **Stage Three**, I took the connected application I built in **Stage One** and **Stage Two** and add additional functionalities.
+I added a form to allow users to create their own reviews.
+If the app is offline, the form will defer updating to the remote database until a connection is established.
+Finally, I worked to optimize the site to meet even stricter performance benchmarks than the previous project, and test again using Lighthouse.

+### Specification

+I was provided code for an updated Node development server and a README for getting the server up and running locally on my computer.
+The README will also contain the API I needed to make JSON requests to the server.
+Once I had the server up, I began the work of improving the Stage Two project code.

+### Requirements

+I added a form to allow users to create their own reviews: In previous versions of the application, users could only read reviews from the database.
+I needed to add a form that adds new reviews to the database.
+The form include the user’s name, the restaurant id, the user’s rating, and whatever comments they have.
+Submitting the form update the server when the user is online.

+I added functionality to defer updates until the user is connected: If the user is not online, the app notify the user that they are not connected, and save the user's data to submit automatically when re-connected.
+In this case, the review is deferred and sent to the server when connection is re-established (but the review is visible locally even before it gets to the server.)

+I met the new performance requirements: In addition to adding new features, the performance targets you met in Stage Two have tightened.
+Using Lighthouse, I needed to measure the site performance against the new targets.

+1. Progressive Web App score should be at 90 or better.
+2. Performance score should be at 90 or better.
+3. Accessibility score should be at 90 or better.